Culture of Guyana: Cuisine

-Guyanese cuisine is similar to the rest of the Anglo Caribbean, especially Trinidad, where the ethnic mix is somewhat similar.
-The food reflects the ethnic makeup of the country and its colonial history, and includes Ethnic groups of African, Creole, East Indian, Portuguese, Amerindian, Chinese and European (mostly British) influences and dishes.
-The food is diverse and includes dishes such as dal bhat, curry, roti and cookup rice (the local variation on the Anglo-Caribbean rice and peas).
+Guyanese cuisine is similar to the rest of the Anglo-Caribbean, especially Trinidad and Tobago and Dutch-speaking Suriname, where the ethnic mix is somewhat similar.
+The food reflects the ethnic makeup of the country and its colonial history, and includes ethnic groups of Indian, African, Creole, Portuguese, Amerindian, Chinese and European (mostly British) influences and dishes.
+The food is diverse and includes dishes such as dal bhat, curry, roti, kitchrie, and cook-up rice (the local variation on the Anglo-Caribbean rice and peas).
 The one-pot meal, while not the national dish, is one of the most cooked dishes.

 Dishes have been adapted to Guyanese tastes, often by the addition of herbs and spices.
-Unique preparations include Guyana Pepperpot, a stew of Amerindian origin made with meat, cassareep (a bitter extract of the cassava), and seasonings.
-Other favourites are cassava bread, stews, and metemgee, a thick rich type of soup with ground provision, coconut milk and large dumplings (called Duff), eaten with fried fish or chicken.
+Unique preparations include Guyana pepperpot, a stew of Amerindian origin made with meat, and cassareep, a bitter extract of the cassava.
+Other common dishes are cassava bread, stews, and metemgee, a thick, rich type of soup with ground provisions, coconut milk, and large dumplings called duff, eaten with fried fish or chicken.
 Homemade bread-making, an art in many villages, is a reflection of the British influence that includes pastries such as cheese rolls, pine tarts (pineapple tarts), and patties.